Aston Martin Vantage (2025) review: back from surgery and tested in the UK

 What about the interior?

-I’m surprised just how much impact the interior upgrades have when I sink down into its comfortable, supportively bolstered seats, even knowing how weak the old car was inside.
+We were surprised by just how much impact the interior upgrades have had upon sinking into its comfortable, supportively bolstered seats for the firs time, even knowing how weak the old car was inside.

 Like the DB12, there’s a new steering wheel with capacitive switches (and now with paddles fixed to the wheel, not the column), and a new centre console with more of the same, but also machined rollers for the functions you want to feel out, and twin 10.25-inch infotainment screens running Linux software.
 No longer must Aston make do with Mercedes-Benz hand-me-downs, and the system is common across all its new-era cars – the vast R&D spend required insists on that.